aiidateam/aiida-core/docs/source/workflow/index.rst

     from one step to another.

-**lines 53-67** When the workflow will be launched through the ``start`` method, the AiiDA daemon will load the workflow, execute the step, launch all the calculations and monitor their status.
+**lines 53-67** When the workflow will be launched through the ``start`` method, the AiiDA daemon will load the workflow, execute the step, launch all the calculations and monitor their state.
 Once all the calculations in ``start`` will be finished the daemon will then load and execute the next step, in this case the one called ``second_step``.
 In this step new features are shown:

 * **line 57** ``self.get_step_calculations(Workflow.step)``.
 Anywhere after the first step we may need to retrieve and analyze calculations